Attachment styles get too much credit for your relationship problems

 Personality does.

-Two categories can't explain 50 different fights
+Can two categories really explain 50 different fights?

 Attachment theory sorts people into a handful of broad buckets.
 Secure, anxious, avoidant, disorganized.
 It's a useful starting point for understanding how you react when a relationship feels threatened.